shufo/amazon-3rd-party-seller-filter/README.md

 - JP
 - DE
 - FR
+- ES
+- IT
+- BE
+- NL
+- PL
+- SE
+- MX
+- BR

 ## Usage

 1. Navigate to one of the supported Amazon sites.
 2. The extension is active by default - start searching!.
    1. Click the extension icon to disable it - the icon will then be greyed out.